ForestAdmin/agent-nodejs/docs/agent-customization/actions/basics.md

 ## What is an Action?

 Sooner or later, you will need to perform actions on your data that are specific to your business.
 Moderating comments, generating an invoice, logging into a customer’s account or banning a user are exactly the kind of important tasks to unlock in order to manage your day-to-day operations.
 On our Live Demo example, our companies collection has many examples of Action.
-The simplest one is Mark as live.
+The simplest one is "Mark as live".

 ## Creating an Action

 In order to create an action, you will first need to declare it in your code for a specific collection.
-Here we declare a Mark as Live Smart action for the companies collection.
+Here we declare a Mark as Live action for the companies collection.

 ```javascript
 .collection('companies', companiesCollection =>